studybuffalo/django-flexible-subscriptions/docs/installation.rst

 1. Update ``django-flexible-subscriptions`` to your settings file.
-   While not mandatory, it is very likely you will also want to include the ``django.contrib.auth`` and ``django.contrib.admin`` apps as well (see Understanding a Description Plan for details).
+   While not mandatory, it is very likely you will also want to include the ``django.contrib.auth`` and ``django.contrib.admin`` apps as well (see Understanding a Subscription Plan for details).

 .. code-block:: python